Triangle

 Are you considering a career as a professional statistician in industry?
 Do you want to follow a career in machine learning?

-This masters course differs from the Statistics MSc, by providing on trend modules in machine learning to help you understand and build methods that are used in everyday life.
+This course will provide you with the necessary advanced knowledge and skills.
+This masters course differs from the Statistics MSc, by providing a particular focus on statistical machine learning to help you understand and build methods that are used in everyday life.
 For instance, machine learning algorithms are used in mobile phones, self-driving cars, digital health, protein engineering, adaptive clinical trials and lifelong learning in robotics.

-Well qualified statisticians and data scientists are in demand world-wide as the amount of digital data we generate increases.
+Well-qualified statisticians and data scientists are in demand world-wide as the amount of digital data we generate increases.
 Employment opportunities are broad in sectors such as:

 • pharmaceuticals